michelle-olson/michelle-olson.github.io/index.md

 layout: default
 ---

-I'm a recent Math graduate with a computer science minor.
+I'm a recent graduate with a B.A. in mathematics and a minor in computer science.

 # Math